nestjs/docs.nestjs.com/content/microservices/nats.md

 #### Request-response

-For the **request-response** message style ([read more](https://docs.nestjs.com/microservices/basics#request-response)), the NATS transporter uses NATS built-in [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism.
-A request is published on a given subject with a reply subject, and responders listen on that subject and send responses to the reply subject.
-Reply subjects are usually a subject called an `_INBOX` that will be directed back to the requestor dynamically, regardless of location of either party.
+For the **request-response** message style ([read more](https://docs.nestjs.com/microservices/basics#request-response)), the NATS transporter does not use the NATS built-in [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism.
+Instead, a "request" is published on a given subject using the `publish()` method with a unique reply subject name, and responders listen on that subject and send responses to the reply subject.
+Reply subjects are directed back to the requestor dynamically, regardless of location of either party.

 #### Event-based